priya-gitTest/Python-Packaging-with-Pixi/episodes/1_intoduction_python_packaging.md

 ```
  The successful build process produces files such as a **wheel** (`.whl`) or a **source archive** (`.tar.gz`), which can be installed via `pip` or uploaded to PyPI.
 It is vital to version your build and supply the requisite metadata.

+**Please note**: There are several tools and backends available for building Python packages.
 ::::::::::::::::::::::::::::::::::::: keypoints

 - To make Python code installable, reusable and distributable via PyPI or TestPyPI, one must package the code.